 Decision-making aids on antibiotic prescribing in practice and quality circles

-BIHAM, the Institute of Primary Health Care, has produced three evidence-based medical information tools and decision-making aids designed to help doctors and their patients jointly decide on antibiotic prescribing.
-Simple, understandable graphics show the advantages and disadvantages of treatment with and without antibiotics for tonsillopharyngitis, otitis media in children and uncomplicated urinary tract infections in women.
+BIHAM, the Institute of Primary Health Care, has produced evidence-based medical information tools and decision-making aids designed to help doctors and their patients jointly decide on antibiotic prescribing.
+Simple, understandable graphics show the advantages and disadvantages of treatment with and without antibiotics for tonsillopharyngitis, otitis media, urinary tract infections, acute infectious cough, and rhinosinusitis.
 These resources are ideally suited for use as thought-provoking training aids in quality circles.
 They can be downloaded from biham.unibe.ch/entscheidhilfen.

 Contact